Sōfuku-ji (Fukuoka): History

 The Sōfuku-ji (崇福寺, literally temple of sublime happiness) in Fukuoka (Japan) is a Buddhist temple of the Rinzai school (Rinzai-shū).
 It was in 1240 at the headquarters of the Special Administrative Dazaifu by the monk Tan'e (湛慧 founded).
-In the following year, the monk Enni Ben’en (円爾 弁円), who had also returned from China, gave the inauguration sermon.
-Together with the Jōten Temple (承天寺 built in Hakata in 1241, it was under the control and protection of the general Mutō Sukeyori (1160-1228), who resided in Daizaifu as a representative of the Kamakura shogunate.
+In the following year, the monk Enni Ben'en (円爾 弁円), who had also returned from China, gave the inauguration sermon.
+Together with Jōten-ji Temple (承天寺 built in Hakata in 1241, it was under the control and protection of the general Mutō Sukeyori (1160-1228), who resided in Daizaifu as a representative of the Kamakura shogunate.
 In 1272, this temple was inhabited by Nanpo Shōmyō (also known as Daiō Kokushi), who seriously expanded it.
 Nampo spent thirty years there.
 It is believed that the monastery was built just for him.

 In 1331, Shuho Myocho left Daitoku-ji for one hundred days, only to spend it in Sōfuku-ji.

 During the Azuchi Momoyama period, the facility burned down in 1586 during fighting between the Shimazu clan and the Ōtomo clan.
 With the establishment of the Fukuoka Domain by the commander Kuroda Nagamasa (1568-1623) in 1600, this was the temple as a family temple in Hakata again build.